 The Board appoints members of the Remuneration Committee.
-The Code specifies that members of the Remuneration Committee must be independent of the company or company management.
+The Code specifies that members of the Remuneration Committee must be independent of the company and company management.
 Fritz H. Schur, Jacob Wallenberg and Dag Mejdell are independent in relation to the company and company management.

-REMUNERATION COMMITTEE'S WORK 2015/2016 - THREE MINUTED MEETINGS
+REMUNERATION COMMITTEE'S WORK 2016/2017 - TWO MINUTED MEETINGS

-Meeting date: Dec 15 Sep 6 Sep 7
+Meeting date: Dec 22 May 23

-Fritz H. Schur (Chairman)
+Fritz H. Schur (Chairman) • •

-Jacob Wallenberg
+Jacob Wallenberg • •

-Dag Mejdell
+Dag Mejdell • •

 Present O Absent

-REMUNERATION POLICIES AND OTHER TERMS OF EMPLOY-MENT FOR COMPANY MANAGEMENT AT THE 2015/2016 AGM
+REMUNERATION POLICIES AND OTHER TERMS OF EMPLOY-MENT FOR COMPANY MANAGEMENT AT THE 2017 AGM